-Today, those collections once again appear under the virtual museum tours for me and you to view right from our homes.
+Today, those collections once again appear under the virtual museum tours for you to view right from our homes.
 To elaborate, they have up to 16 online exhibitions and 3 views on the platform of Google.

 National Women’s History Museum

 As the name, the museum was created to inspire and educate about women’s contribution to the society and history of the world.
 Right now, NWHM is totally a “museum without walls” with all the resources online.
 You can learn more about the pioneering women on its online exhibitions or read the stories, and articles on the website.